- Natural acne treatments include topical products, plant extracts and dietary supplements that combat the symptoms of acne.

 Can You Get Rid of Acne Naturally?

-It’s possible to get rid of mild to moderate acne naturally using the right combination of ingredients for your skin type and condition.
-Natural acne treatments work most often by reducing inflammation and killing the bacteria that causes acne.
+Depending on your skin and your response to treatment, yes, it is possible to get rid of mild-to-moderate acne naturally – by using the right combination of ingredients for your skin type and condition.

-Active ingredients in natural acne treatments include antioxidants, antibacterial chemicals, agents that increase cell turnover and agents that help to regulate the natural production of oil.
+Active ingredients in natural acne treatments include antioxidants, antibacterial chemicals and agents that increase cell turnover and help regulate oil production.

 Can you treat acne scars at home?

-It’s possible to reduce the appearance of mild acne scars at home.
-Some natural acne treatments contain components that help to lighten skin.
-Natural treatments for acne scars include:
+Some natural acne treatments contain components that help lighten skin.

 - Vitamin A exfoliates and reduces the appearance of some scars

-There are a number of effective natural acne treatments that may be used to combat mild to moderate acne.
-These treatments range from topical plant extracts to oral dietary supplements.
+You can choose from a number of effective natural OTC acne treatments to combat mild-to-moderate acne.
+These treatments range from topical plant extracts to oral dietary supplements and are prized for their anti-inflammatory, antibacterial or antioxidant properties.

 Aloe vera

-Aloe vera is a plant-derived extract that is known for its healing properties and is often used to treat acne.
-It is anti-inflammatory, antibacterial and has a high antioxidant content.
+Aloe vera is a plant-derived extract that is known for its healing properties and is a popular choice to treat acne.
+It is an anti-inflammatory and antibacterial, and has a high antioxidant content.

-Aloe vera may be applied as an all-over moisturizer or used in a DIY face mask.
+Aloe vera can be applied as a spot treatment or used in a DIY face mask.

 Apple cider vinegar

-Apple cider vinegar (ACV) is a natural acne treatment that can be used as a toner or a spot treatment (always diluted).
-It’s naturally acidic and helps to balance the skin’s pH.
+Apple cider vinegar is a natural acne treatment that can be used as a toner or a spot treatment; It’s naturally acidic and helps to balance the skin’s pH.

 Cold compress

-A cold compress is a rapid, easy way to reduce redness and inflammation brought on by an acne breakout.
-Using a cold washcloth or gel pack on an inflamed pimple could help to quickly minimize the appearance of a blemish.
+A cold compress is a fast and easy way to reduce redness and inflammation brought on by an acne breakout.
+Apply a cold washcloth or wrapped frozen gel pack to inflamed pimples to soothe irritation, reduce swelling and help quickly minimize the appearance of blemishes.

 Echinacea